© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Portal dolmen known as 'The Three Brothers of Grugith' is a scheduled monument protected by Historic England under reference 1006746.
 View the official record →

-I must decline to provide a description of this specific site.
+I do not have reliable scholarly information about a specific monument by this name in my training data.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006746.

 Portal dolmen known as 'The Three Brothers of Grugith' is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006746.